 These sugar free banana pudding parfaits taste like a decadent dessert.
-Extract adds all the banana flavor but without the sugar in this deliciously layered pudding.
+Extract adds all the banana flavor but without the sugar in this delicious custard pudding.

 - 1 cup heavy cream

 - 1 teaspoon vanilla extract

 - 1/4 cup sugar substitute ( I used Swerve)